plone/training/voltohandson/quickstart.rst

 .. note::
-    It assumes the fact that you have ``Python 3`` in your path and all the usual system dependencies for building Plone installed in your machine.
+    It assumes the fact that you have ``Python 3`` in your path and all the usual system dependencies for building Plone installed on your machine.

 .. note::
     If any of you have problems with the traditional build of Plone